will2dye4/unmixer/README.md

 Use the `Export...` button found in the playback controls at the bottom of the Track Explorer to export the currently selected (i.e., unmuted) tracks as a new file.
-A dialog box will open, allowing you to select a destination for the file and click `Save`.
+A dialog box will open, allowing you to select a destination for the file and press `Save`.
 For example, to create an instrumental mix of a song, mute the `Vocals` track and export the remaining tracks as a new mix.

 **NOTE:** Exporting is disabled when only a single track is selected, since that single track